libridge-club/libridge-backend/README.md

 make
 ```

 This should clean your directory, compile, run all tests, package the final .jar at the `target/` directory and copy it into `./libridge-server.jar`.

+### Setting the environment and running
-Use `java -jar ./libridge-server.jar` to run it.
+And then `java -Dspring.profiles.active=development -jar ./libridge-server.jar` to run the development server.

 ## Only unit tests